Skip to main content

 • Any unattended traps or devices used to catch or hold aquatic wildlife or fish must have attached water resistant identification legibly bearing the name, address, and fishing license number of the person using the device.

-• Live crayfish may only be used as bait on the same body of water where they were captured.
+• Live baitfish and crayfish captured onsite may not be transported and must be used on the body of capture.

 Daily Bag and Possession Limit